RedHatWorkshops/amqv7-workshop/demos/broker/security/README.md

 ## AMQ 7 vs. AMQ 6

 Those familiar with AMQ 6 security will find lots of similarities in AMQ 7.
 Both brokers leverage JAAS.
+If you're unfamiliar with JAAS you can get a quick overview [here](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service).
 These JAAS login modules have ported over from AMQ 6 to AMQ 7 with minimal changes:
 * Properties files
 * LDAP
 * SSL certificate